by Strengthening Relationships

 Through our research, we know that strong family relationships not only help kids through the transition period from childhood into adolescence, they also boost student motivation by deepening family relationships, which are foundational to learning, achievement, and well-being.
 These relationships build strong social and emotional strengths that kids will use throughout their lives.

-Many parenting programs look at what's wrong with families--Keep Connected starts with a family's strengths to build on what they're already doing right.
+Many programs look at what's wrong with families--Keep Connected starts with a family's strengths to build on what they're already doing right.

 Keep Connected also encourages parents to be engaged in their kids' school by: